-Thinking about a new door but unsure of the price?
-Door installation costs range from $473 to $1,641, with the national average at $1,024.
+If a homeowner is thinking about a new door but is unsure of the price, they’ll want to know that door installation costs range from $496 to $1,760, with the national average at $1,087.

-The front door of your home affects the curb appeal, welcomes visitors to your space, and impacts your home’s safety.
+The front door of a home affects its curb appeal, welcomes visitors, and impacts the home’s safety.
 Planning and budgeting for a door installation can take some time due to the available choices and customizations.
-According to HomeAdvisor, door installation costs can range from $473 to $1,641, with the national average at $1,024.
+According to HomeAdvisor and Angi, door installation costs can range from $496 to $1,760, with the national average at $1,087.
 The exterior door installation price can vary due to the cost of materials, labor, and supplies, including hinges, screws, mounting hardware, and threshold.
 Interior doors such as a bathroom or bedroom door may not close easily because of the house settling or if the door has warped because of age or moisture damage.
 Some homeowners decide to replace all the doors in their home at once since some contractors may discount a large job with multiple installations.
-The cost to install a garage door and the process of deciding on the best garage door differ from an interior or front door installation.
+The cost to replace a garage door and the process of picking the right garage door differ from an interior or front door installation.

-If you’re interested in door replacement for your home, this guide will cover what factors go into door installation costs, additional price considerations, different types of doors, signs you may need a new door, and what questions to ask about door installation costs.
-To find a reputable installation professional in your area, search online for “door replacement near me.”
+This guide will cover the factors that go into door installation costs, additional price considerations, different types of doors, signs a homeowner needs a new door, and what questions to ask about door installation costs.
+To find a reputable installation professional in their area, homeowners can search online for “door replacement near me.”

 Factors in Calculating Door Installation Cost